microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 ## {6.
 Blow Up Balloon}

-Now we need to make the balloon bigger each time (A) is pressed.
+Now we need to make the balloon bigger each time the (A) button is pressed.

 - :up-down: From the ``||scaling: Scaling||`` category in the toolbox, grab